Causal Inference and Data Fusion in Econometrics: Preliminaries: Structural Causal Models, Causal Graphs, and Interventions

 In a fully specified SCM, $\langle U, V, F, P(u) \rangle$, any counterfactual quantity is well-defined and immediately computable from the model.
-In many social science contexts, however, precise knowledge of the functional relationships, $f_i$, and the distribution of the exogenous variables, $P(u)$, governing the DGP, is not available.
-In the following, we will thus advocate for an approach that fully embraces and acknowledges the existence of the underlying causal mechanisms and exogenous variations in the system (i.e., that nature follows a structural causal model), but which will be much less committal regarding what the analyst needs to know about this reality in order to be able to make causal inferences.
-In particular, the inferences entailed by our analysis will rely on the graphical representation of the underlying structural system, which is a parsimonious way of encoding a minimalistic set of assumptions of the system necessary for identifiability.
+In many social science contexts, however, precise knowledge of the functional relationships, $f_i$, and the distribution of the background factors, $P(u)$, governing the DGP, is not available.
+In the following, we will thus advocate for an approach that fully embraces and acknowledges the existence of the underlying causal mechanisms and exogenous variations in the system (i.e., nature follows a structural causal model), but which will be much less committal regarding what the analyst needs to know about this reality in order to be able to make causal inferences.
+In particular, the inferences entailed by our analysis will rely on the graphical representation of the underlying structural system, which is a way of encoding a parsimonious set of assumptions of the system sufficient for identifiability.

 Every SCM $M$ defines a directed graph $G(M)$ (or $G$, for simplicity).
-Nodes in $G$ correspond to endogenous variables in $V$, and directed edges point from the set of parent nodes $PA_i$ towards $V_i$.\footnote{As it is standard in the field, we will use the notation of kinship relations (parents, children, ancestors, descendants, etc.) to describe the relative position of nodes in directed graphs.
-For instance, for the graph in Figure \ref{d-separation} we can read that $B$ is a parent of $D$, since $B \rightarrow D$, and $A$ is an ancestor of $E$, since $A \rightarrow D \rightarrow E$.} An example is given in Figure \ref{fig1a}, which refers to the following SCM:
+Nodes in $G$ correspond to endogenous variables in $V$, and directed edges point from the set of parent nodes $PA_i$ towards $V_i$.\footnote{As it is common in graph theory, we will use the notation of kinship relations (parents, children, ancestors, descendants, etc.) to describe the relative position of nodes in directed graphs.
+For instance, for the graph in Figure \ref{d-separation} we can read that $B$ is a parent of $D$, since $B \rightarrow D$, $A$ is an ancestor of $E$, since $A \rightarrow D \rightarrow E$, and $E$ is a child of $D$, since $D \rightarrow E$.} An example is given in Figure \ref{fig1a}, which refers to the following underlying structural causal model